Get

 1. It Is a Natural Defense

-Cats may fake sleeping as a natural defense mechanism against predators.
-They will get into their favorite position and pretend to sleep when alert and ready to pounce.
+Cats may rest lightly with eyes partly open as a natural defense mechanism against predators.
+They will get into their favorite position and appear asleep, yet remain alert and ready to pounce.
 This may help predators lose interest; your cat is ready to defend their position if they don’t.

 It may also be a defense for an over-excited pet or child who may want to play, but your cat is not in the mood.
-Pretending to sleep can make them lose interest and leave your cat alone to rest.
+Remaining still with eyes partially closed can make them lose interest and leave your cat alone to rest.

 2. It Helps With Stress

 This can tie in with being a defense mechanism.
-If you have several visitors, your cat may feel a little stressed and pretend to be asleep to avoid interaction.
-If you have a cat-obsessed child or friend who wants to pet and hold your cat constantly, it could also make your cat feel a bit anxious, and fake sleeping can help them relax.
+If you have several visitors, your cat may feel a little stressed and rest lightly or withdraw to avoid interaction.
+If you have a cat-obsessed child or friend who wants to pet and hold your cat constantly, it could also make your cat feel a bit anxious, and “fake sleeping” can help them relax.

 3. They Want to Watch You